joshuadavidthomas/shadow/README.md

 ## Requirements

 - Rust toolchain
   - The latest is recommended, but any recent version should hopefully work
-- It's to be platform-agnostic and should work on all major operating systems (Linux, macOS, Windows).
+- Written with cross-platform compatibility in mind, aiming to support all major operating systems (Linux, macOS, Windows).

 ## Installation